RAE-NWM: Navigation World Model in Dense Visual Representation Space

 \section{Extended Details on the Dynamics Conditioning Module}

-In this section, we provide detailed architectural comparisons of the condition injection strategies discussed in the main text and further analyze the learned behavior of our proposed Time-Driven Dynamic Gating mechanism.
+In this section, we provide detailed architectural comparisons of the condition injection strategies discussed in the main paper and further analyze the learned behavior of the proposed time-driven dynamic gating mechanism.

-\paragraph{Action and Time-Span Encoding Architectures.} Detailed architectural comparisons of the condition injection variants evaluated in our ablation study are illustrated in Figure~\ref{fig:action_encoding_ablation}.
+\paragraph{Action and Time-Span Encoding Architectures.} Detailed architectural comparisons of the condition injection variants evaluated in the ablation study are illustrated in Figure~\ref{fig:action_encoding_ablation}.